sshimek42/sclogging/README.md

 get_logger is where to get started.

-Some options allow certain customations in the records themselves (e.g. %c.red%something%c%) sets color for that word then returns to defult color of that level of logging.
+Some options allow certain customizations in the records themselves (e.g. %f.red%something%f%) sets the FORE color for that word then returns to default color of that level of logging.

 Other options: